spacemeshos/docs/docs/start/smesher/post_init.md

 1. If there is any chance you will want to move the identity from one operating system to another, we strongly recommend using the [exFAT](https://en.wikipedia.org/wiki/ExFAT) filesystem.
 This is the only filesystem that works out of the box across all the major operating systems.
 Keep in mind that _copying_ an entire identity from one filesystem to another could take a very long time, whereas with an exFAT filesystem you can just "plug and chug" on any computer.
 You should be able to initialize and format a new exFAT filesystem easily in any operating system.

-1. Different filesystems utilize space differently and require different amounts of overhead.
+1. Different file systems utilize space differently and require different amounts of overhead.
 As such, the number of storage units you will be able to fit on a given disk will depend to some extent upon the filesystem used to format the disk.
 In our personal experience, we've found that exFAT is more efficient than EXT4, and may allow one extra storage unit to be placed on the same physical disk.

 We also recommend that you _not encrypt_ the drive or partition used to store the PoST data.
 You should of course protect the `key.bin` file (which contains a miner's private key) and not allow it to fall into anyone else's hands, but full drive encryption feels like overkill and could slow down [proof generation](#proof-generation).